abvee/asus-s15-vivobook-oled/README.md

 ## Common Problems:
 ### Keyboard
-If you are installing Linux on this laptop, or any related laptop, just know that the keyboard will not work because it needs an irq override patch.
+If you are installing Linux on this laptop, or any related laptop, just know that the keyboard will **NOT** work because it needs an irq override patch.

 Any kernel before 6.1 needs to have this patch applied manually, and at this point in time, that is most kernels for most distros except for Arch.